Skip to main content

 Japan Visa Processing Time from Dubai

-The Japan Consulate General in Dubai processes tourist visa applications in 5 to 7 business days as a standard timeline.
-This is counted from the day after your documents are submitted at the counter, not from the day you book an appointment or courier your documents.
+A sticker visa submitted through VFS Global typically takes around 8 to 10 working days; the single-entry tourism eVisa is usually around 5 to 7.
+This is counted from submission, not from the day you book an appointment.
 There is no express or priority processing option — the standard timeline is the only option available.

 Japan Visa Processing Timeline from Dubai